“Better it is to live one day seeing the rise and fall of things than to live a hundred years without ever seeing the rise and fall of things.”

 The food at Woljeongsa was amazing.
 I didn’t expect to be fed so much or to have it taste so good.
 There was plenty of rice and kimchi, but there was also some vegetable curry for dinner.
 There were various other cooked vegetables for breakfast and lunch as well as some spicy soups.
 This was a great surprise considering I expected some bland tofu dishes.

 Going to bed early was a great decision.
 Sleeping on the mats on the floor wasn’t quite as comfortable as I had hoped.
-It was got extremely cold.
+It also got extremely cold.
 When we woke up at 3:50 am to prepare for the morning prayer service, the temperature reached about 50 degrees.

 We were then fed breakfast and told to walk about some more–the walk through the fir trees along the river was peaceful before the tourists arrived.
 I also went to check out a nearby temple down the road.
 There was another one, but I wasn’t sure how far up the mountain it was and I wasn’t sure if I had enough time to get there and back before lunch (turns out it’s about 9 km, so I probably wouldn’t have made it back).